canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

 This Packer file takes as a source an existing AMI of an EKS-based Ubuntu Focal Server for amd64.
 It will then launch shell commands to wait for cloud-init to finish and upgrade the system.
-Afterwards, it attaches the machine to a Pro subscription using your UA token and enables FIPS.
+Afterwards, it attaches the machine to a Pro subscription using your Pro token and enables FIPS.
 To conclude, it removes the machine-id from the custom image, to have a unique machine-id on every node instantiation.